2013 November Overseas member update Learn more

 Important Information for FEP Standard Option members in Germany

-Effective December 4, 2012, Caremark will no longer be able accept orders through their Mail Order or Specialty pharmacy for any deliveries with a mailing address in Germany due to changes in German law.
+Effective December 4, 2012, Caremark will no longer be able to accept orders through their Mail Order or Specialty pharmacy for members with APO and FPO shipping addresses, due to changes in German law.
 Standard Option members will need to obtain their prescriptions at a local German pharmacy and submit the claim for reimbursement.
 Standard Option members will be charged the lesser of their Mail Order or Retail cost share or, for Specialty drugs, the lesser of their Specialty or Retail cost share when submitting paper claims for covered drugs obtained at a local retail pharmacy in Germany on or after December 4, 2012.
 Claims should be submitted by fax at 001-480-614-7674 or through the website at fepblue.org/myblue for reimbursement.

 Overseas Assistance Center

 24 hours a day, seven days a week - providing assistance to members outside the United States, Puerto Rico, and the U.S. Virgin Islands.

 For questions about claims and reimbursement, call:

 FEP selected AXA Assistance as the new overseas medical assistance vendor effective January 1, 2013.
 AXA Assistance will replace Allianz Global Assistance (formerly Mondial Assistance.)

 Federal Employee Program Overseas Claims